jongpie/NebulaCacheManager/joys-of-apex-article/README.md

 Since I last [wrote an article for Joys of Apex](https://www.jamessimone.net/blog/joys-of-apex/whats-new-with-nebula-logger/), TODO

 When it comes to developing in Apex, we need to always be aware of any platform limitations.
-And often, data that we need to use in Apex can come with overhead to retrieve or generate.
+And often, data that we need to use in Apex can come with overhead to retrieve or generate it.
 In particular, I've found myself especially concerned with 3 limits:

 1. **SOQL query limits**: Apex has a limit on the number of queries you can execute per transaction.
 Furthermore, queries on large objects (with millions of rows of data) can be slow, which slows down other parts of the system for users.
 In some situations, orgs can have [their org throttled](https://help.salesforce.com/s/articleView?id=000384939&type=1) due SOQL query issues (among other reasons), so ensuring your Apex code effectively utilizes queries in LDV orgs can become crucial.
 2. **CPU time limits**: Some data is generated in-memory by Apex code, which can also slow down other parts of the system for users.
 Sometimes, the data doesn't need to be stored in a custom object (which would consume your org's storage limits), but the data itself may not change frequently, so caching the data could be useful optimization.